JimGrange/mixtur/README.md

 and modelling data from continuous report visual short-term memory studies.

+## Continuous Report Tasks

 ![](images/overview.png)

-In these studies, participants are presented with an encoding screen with items to remember (in this example, the participants need to recall the colours of the squares).
+In continuous report tasks, participants are presented with an encoding screen with items to remember (in this example, the participants need to recall the colours of the squares).
 After a retention interval, one of the squares is probed (highlighted here by the darkened square), and the participants’ task is to recall the colour of the probed item.

 The participant makes their response on a colour wheel, and the dependent variable is the angular deviation between the participant’s response (R) and the true target value (T) in radians.

 After many trials, a probability density distribution can be formed of the response errors across participants.

 ## Installation